 Arthritis is what you get when you’re old right?

-I thought that too until could no longer strut and bend my musculoskeletal stuff like those kids in Fame due to excruciating pain in my spine.
-I was 17.
+I thought that too until, at the tender age of 17, excruciating pain in spine stopped me from bending my musculoskeletal stuff like those kids in Fame.
 Bye bye backflips.
 Hello crappy spine disease that I couldn’t even pronounce.

 It’s called “Ankylosing Spondylitis”, which is a bit of a gob-full so it’s often shortened to “AS” or you can call it “Anky what?”- Most people do.